simplified-coding/.github/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sexual orientation, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and The Simplified Coding Team pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sexual orientation, gender identity and expression, level of experience, education, socio-economic status,